 Family Planning has resources that can help you have these conversations such as our Ngā Kākano booklet.

 Mainstream sexuality education may not always meet the needs of LGBTQI people.
 Studies show they may find the internet and pornography a safe space to learn about their sexuality.
-There are other resources that can also be helpful, such as Rainbow Youth, and InsideOut.
+There are other resources that can be helpful, such as those by Rainbow Youth, and InsideOut.
 Familiarising yourself with these resources will help you support your young person as they learn about who they are.